 File in the office of the City Clerk within one hundred twenty (120) days after the end of the fiscal year a balance sheet and a statement showing in detail all revenues and expenditures during the previous fiscal year and the outstanding indebtedness of the City at the end of the fiscal year.
 The Director of Finance shall, within ten (10) days, cause to be published in the official newspaper, either a notice that the annual financial statement has been filed and is available for inspection or a summary of such statement in a form approved by the State Comptroller, with an endorsement that details of the full statement are on file in the office of the City Clerk.

-Submit written reports of the fiscal affairs of the City as directed by the (Mayor or) Common Council in such form as it may require, and file said report in the Office of the City Clerk.
+Submit written reports of the fiscal affairs of the City as directed by the Mayor or the Common Council in such form as it may require, and file said report in the Office of the City Clerk.

 Perform such other duties not inconsistent with the duties of office as may be determined by resolution of the Common Council.